-The Executive Committee, which consists of not less than three members, including the Chief Executive Officer/President, is empowered, when the Board is not in session, to exercise the powers of the Board in the management of the business and affairs of the Company except with respect to the approval of any action for which stockholders' approval is also required; the filling of vacancies in the Board; the amendment or repeal of the Company's constitutional documents or the adoption of new by-laws, the amendment or repeal of any resolution of the Board which by its express terms cannot be so amended or repealed; the distribution of dividends to stockholders; and such other acts which are specifically excluded or limited by the Board or which are expressly reserved by the Revised Corporation Code to the Board.
+The Executive Committee is composed of the Chief Executive Officer/President, Mr. Raul Joseph A. Concepcion as Chairman, with Ms. Renna H. Angeles and Mr. Raul Anthony A. Concepcion as members., The Executive Committee is empowered, when the Board is not in session, to exercise the powers of the Board in the management of the business and affairs of the Company except with respect to the approval of any action for which stockholders' approval is also required; the filling of vacancies in the Board; the amendment or repeal of the Company's constitutional documents or the adoption of new by-laws, the amendment or repeal of any resolution of the Board which by its express terms cannot be so amended or repealed; the distribution of dividends to stockholders; and such other acts which are specifically excluded or limited by the Board or which are expressly reserved by the Revised Corporation Code to the Board.